 But you haven’t gained any muscle bulk or increased your potential to generate power.
 You haven’t anatomically reinforced your muscle fibers.
 To actually stimulate the body to build muscle, you have to work hard enough to cause fiber breakdown.

-Treatment with the DRX-9000 works on the intervetebral disc in nearly the same way.
+Flexion-distraction treatment works on the intervetebral disc in nearly the same way.

 The decompression session overloads the connective tissue fibers of the disc.
 Some of them get broken down.
 You feel weaker and more sore – for a few minutes.